 Early Childhood Screening

-Screenings are done between the ages of 3-5 and support your child's readiness for kindergarten.
-Schedule your child's screening appointment today.
+Screenings are recommended between the ages of 3-4, and are required before kindergarten.
+Schedule your child's screening appointment today!

 The early childhood years from birth to age 5 are a time of rapid growth and learning.
-Early childhood screenings are an important way to check on how your child is progressing before starting kindergarten.
+Early childhood screenings are an important way to check on how your child's development and school readiness skills are progressing before starting kindergarten.

 What to Expect at a Screening Appointment